All Products

 • Oracle RAC

-The following table describes the supported versions, operating systems, and backup features for Oracle Real Application Clusters (RAC).
+The following table describes the supported database versions and features for Oracle Real Application Clusters (RAC).

 Database type